-If anyone other than the DSL makes a referral, they should inform the DSL as soon as possible that a referral has been made.
+If anyone other than one of the College DSL or Section DSL makes a referral, they should inform their Section DSL as soon as possible that a referral has been made.

-If a child's situation does not appear to be improving, the DSL (or the person that made the referral) should press children's social care for reconsideration.
-Staff should challenge any inaction and follow this up with the DSL and children's social care as appropriate.
-All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.
+If a child's situation does not appear to be improving, staff should challenge any inaction and follow this up with their Section DSL or College DSL and children's social care as appropriate.